Mastara Church: Design

-The Church of Saint John (Surp Hovanes), also known as Mastara Church, in Mastara, Armenia dates from the 5th century.
-It features a variation of the cruciform plan and central cupola'd church.
+The church was constructed whilst Armenia was part of the Byzantine Empire and thus was forced to follow Byzantine architecture styles.
 In accordance with its square plan, the four projecting apses, inward-facing circular and outward facing polygonal, offer the requisite supports to hold up the imposing polygonal cupola.
 The complex church designs are like those in Avan and St. Hripsime Church, Echmiadzin.
+The church is believed to have been renovated in the 10th century but this did not change the domed structure.
+The church has a number of 7th century AD religious paintings on its walls.
+The art had been plastered over with plain walls and were not rediscovered until the 21st century.